ferrycosv/even-or-odd-object/development-strategy.md

-# Even-or-odd-object: development strategy
+# Numbery or NaNy: development strategy

 Building this site one step at a time

 ## 0. Setup

-> * index.html: basic layout and references to external files
+> * What files do you need to create?
-> * style.css: css style attributes of the HTML elements
+> * What are you putting in each file?

 ## 1. Data & Log

-> * `string-sorter.js` and `log.js`
+> * which files of code do you need to create/change?
-> * create the main object to store the state and behavior of the webpage
+> * what are you changing in each file?

 ## 2. Init